balfieri/alfmidi/README.md

 See comments in AlfMidi.py for available methods.
 There are low-level methods and higher-level methods.

-We're just getting started.
-Lots of crazy ideas will be implemented, including brain-to-computer interface.

 ## Examples

 What follows are some self-contained examples.
 You can cut and paste each of these